ShaunFerris/Coding-Note-Taking/JavaScript and TypeScript/JavaScript - Testing with Cypress - E2E Tests.md

   },
 })
 ```

-For my notes on the process of backfilling tests for my existing code on the homehub project, see here: [[Project Notes - HomehubV1.1 - 28.07.2023 onward - Backfilling Tests]]
+For my notes on the process of backfilling tests for my existing code on the homehub project, see here: [[Project Notes - HomehubV1.1 - 28.07.2023 onward - Backfilling Tests]]. **THESE NOTES WILL ALSO CONTAIN NEW SYNTAX THAT I LEARN ON THE WAY SO WILL BE VERY MUCH WORTH YOUR TIME TO REVIEW THEM, FUTURE ME**.